achmelev/lilac/trunk/docs/reference/markdowns/main.markdown

 ####Integer value statement

-An integer value statement defines an integer constant.
+An integer value statement declares an integer constant.
 It has as a single argument an [integer literal](#literals), which specifies the value of the constant.
 The syntax of the statement is as follows:

     :::ebnf